alex-bellon/wikipedia/README.md

 ### People
 - [Adolf Hitler and vegetarianism](https://en.wikipedia.org/wiki/Adolf_Hitler_and_vegetarianism)
+- [Agent 355](https://en.wikipedia.org/wiki/Agent_355) - the code name of a female spy during the American Revolution, part of the Culper Ring.
+Agent 355 was one of the first spies for the United States, but her real identity is unknown.
 - [Alicia Boole Stott](https://en.wikipedia.org/wiki/Alicia_Boole_Stott) - the daughter of George Boole and was best known for coining the term "polytope" for a convex solid in four (or more) dimensions, and having an impressive grasp of four-dimensional geometry from a very early age.
 - [Digby Tatham-Warter](https://en.wikipedia.org/wiki/Digby_Tatham-Warter) - Digby got to him and said "Don't worry about the bullets, I've got an umbrella".
 He then escorted the chaplain across the street under his umbrella.
 When he returned to the front line, one of his fellow officers said about his umbrella that "that thing won't do you any good", to which Digby replied "Oh my goodness Pat, but what if it rains?"
 - [Ivan Renko](https://en.wikipedia.org/wiki/Ivan_Renko) - Ivan Renko was a fictitious Yugoslav basketball player created by Bobby Knight when he was the head coach for the Indiana University Hoosiers.